strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Settings > Membership Levels > Edit).

 == Changelog ==
+= 1.7.3 - 2021-08-25 =
+* ENHANCEMENT: Tested up to WooCommerce 5.6.0.
+* ENHANCEMENT: Added support for time in expiration dates when extending or renewing a level and checking out for a new membership level.
+* BUG FIX: Fixed an issue where variation prices would show twice if the min and max price was identical.
+(Thanks, ArdiNEC on GitHub)
+* BUG FIX: Fixed an issue of a non-numeric warning value when discount was empty.

 = 1.7.2 - 2021-03-13 =
 * ENHANCEMENT: Tested up to WooCommerce 5.1.0.
 * ENHANCEMENT: Added .pot file and British English po/mo files.